tmnestor/unified_vision_processor_minimal/docs/report_regeneration_prompt.md

 2. Ignore field_extraction_rates (always 100%, provides no useful differentiation)
 3. Calculate per-image processing times by dividing total execution time by number of images
 4. Reference all visualization images with remote_results/ prefix
+5. **CRITICAL: Use specific model names and correct specifications throughout the report**:
+   - "Llama-3.2-11B-Vision-Instruct" (11B parameters, by Meta)
+   - "InternVL3-2B" (2B parameters, by OpenGVLab) - NOT 8B parameters
+   - Include these full model names prominently in the title and executive summary
+6. Fix dashboard visualization heading corruption if present
-5. Maintain the current report structure with these sections:
+7. Maintain the current report structure with these sections:
    - Executive Summary with correct winner analysis
    - Performance Comparison Dashboard
    - Field-wise Extraction Analysis